 House Mice can cause many costly damages and create an unhealthy environment in your home.
 They are responsible for compromising support beams in attics and crawl spaces when they gnaw halfway through them.
 They can render furniture useless by chewing on the edges and on the fabric.
 House Mice frequently build their nest in furniture such as sofas and chairs.
 They create fire hazards by chewing on electrical wire insulation.
 Water damage is a threat to any home that has a mouse infestation due to rain running in the holes they have chewed through on the exterior of the home.
 They also cause water damage by chewing small holes in pipes to access drinking water.
 A small drip from the pipe will sustain a healthy population of mice however that small drip may go unnoticed for a long time and create water damage in your walls or ceiling.

 House Mice mark their territory by urinating on everything within their territory.
-This means the mice in your home have and will continue to urinate on your carpet, sofa, kitchen countertop, floors, clothing, beds and more.
-Many homeowners smell the urine from the mice before they ever know they have a mouse infestation.
+This means the mice in your home have and will continue to urinate on your carpet, sofa, kitchen countertop, floors, clothing, beds, and more.
+Many homeowners smell the urine from the mice before they even know they have a mouse infestation.
 Their urine has a powerful musky odor and it smells terrible.